Hiroreco/enreco-archive/recap-data/chapter2/day6/edges/liz-shiori-c2d6.md

 The details of the red knight and the imprisonment of what seemed to be a character based on Nerissa...

-\*Lies, a **scam\***
+*Lies,* a ***scam***

 And so, a confrontation was much needed.

 ["Who were you _before_ Lady Bloodflame?"](https://www.youtube.com/live/uEB2dIe37oo?si=6E-r2kSyXFeSXW_-&t=24060)

-Shiori asked Elizabeth Bloodflame, a Knight who swore her loyalty to the Kingdom of Libestal.
+Shiori asked Elizabeth Bloodflame, a knight who swore her loyalty to the Kingdom of Libestal.

-Shiori was surprised but unphased by the way Elizabeth confronted her about Nerissa's commission.
+Shiori was surprised but unfazed by the way Elizabeth confronted her about Nerissa's commission.
 But she had pride in her stories, in her writing.
-The best stories are always ones that held a grain of truth.
+The best stories are always ones that hold a grain of truth.

-It is rather unfortunate reality that there are those who are afraid of the Truth.
-That there was a time when they weren't as kind as they are now.
+It is a rather unfortunate reality that there are those who are afraid of the truth—that there was a time when they weren't as kind as they are now.

-That a person she loved, is the raven that she caged.
+That a person she loved is the raven that she caged.

-A warm-hearted Knight might have been once a cold Queen.
+A warm-hearted knight might have been once a cold queen.

 Of course, Elizabeth would be upset by the story, the _memory_, before Libestal.
 While some of her fellow heroes recalled the time before the past, none of them recalled the _time before Libestal_.
 The memories some of them regained are but a portion of what was taken.